-- #Design, #Tech, and #Business are the foundations of my career as a content strategist and digital publisher.
+- #Design, #Tech, and #ContentStrategy are the foundations of my career as a UX content strategist.

 - #Journalism, #Publishing, and #Media are my original academic training and early career and remain a strong interest.

-- #WordPress is my online publishing platform of choice as well as a community in which I nurture various techie, geeky, creative, and social needs.
+- #WordPress is an open-source software community in which I nurture various techie, geeky, creative, and social needs.

 - #Science! – because, Science!